revgizmo/engager/docs/development/AI_AGENT_PREMORTEM_PROMPT.md

 **Scenario**: "It's 6 months from now.
 The implementation of [ISSUE] has completely failed.
 The project is in disarray.
 What went wrong?"

 **CRITICAL REQUIREMENT**: This analysis must be COMPREHENSIVE and THOROUGH.
 The goal is to identify EVERY possible failure mode so that no challenge surprises the project team.

+**WORKING METHOD**: As you develop each failure scenario, immediately document it in the `PREMORTEM_ANALYSIS_[ISSUE].md` file.
+This serves as your working memory and allows for iterative refinement.

 #### **2.2 Iterative Failure Scenario Development**